Amiga Mía

-The song was a recipient of an Broadcast Music, Inc. (BMI) Latin Award in 1999.
+The song was a recipient of a Broadcast Music, Inc. (BMI) Latin Award in 1999.
 Commercially, the track at peaked at number two on the Billboard Hot Latin Songs chart in the United States, while also topping the Latin Pop Airplay chart in the US.
 "Amiga Mía" was included on the set list for the Más Tour and all subsequent tours.
 It has been covered by Natalia Jiménez and Joe King, with live renditions being performed by India Martínez and Luis Fonsi.